-A car insurance deductible is the amount of money you agree to pay out of your own pocket for car repairs or replacement after an accident.
-If you are involved in an accident causing $5,000 of damage to your vehicle, and you have a $500 deductible, the insurance company should pay $4,500 of the claim while you are responsible for $500.
+A car insurance deductible is the amount of money you agree to pay out of pocket for car repairs or replacement after an accident.
+Keep in mind that a deductible would not apply for minimum coverage policies.
+If you have full coverage with either comprehensive or collision coverage, or both, your deductible would apply.
+For example, if you are involved in an accident causing $5,000 of damage to your vehicle, and you have a $500 collision deductible, the insurance company would pay $4,500 of the claim while you are responsible for $500.

-Your insurance deductible amount is something you will determine with your insurance agent or carrier before finalizing your auto insurance policy.
+You determine your auto insurance deductible amount with your insurance agent or carrier before finalizing your auto insurance policy.
 However, you should have the option to change your deductible at any time.